KUHL Parajax Review

 This jacket gains points in functionality when you consider features included in the Parajax that its competitors lack: zippered hand pockets; a mesh-lined vent across the back; and a seam-overlay of grosgrain ribbon for added durability.
 A very thoughtful point is sewing the inside seams of the hand pockets to the jacket itself — thus creating two additional stuff pockets!
-Considering that this jacket only weighs 1 ounce more than the Houdini, all of these additions are impressive for such a lightweight package.
+Considering that this jacket only weighs 1 ounce more than jackets with only a single chest pocket, all of these additions are impressive for such a lightweight package.

 But the points that this jacket gains in functional design, it loses when it comes to fit.
-From the first time trying it on, it was apparent that the Parajax leans heavily on the European-style of tight-fitting athletic apparel — even more so than the slim-fitting Flyweight Hoodie.
+From the first time trying it on, it was apparent that the Parajax leans heavily on the European-style of tight-fitting athletic apparel.
 This jacket worked great when it came to leg-powered activities like running or even mountain biking, but was constricting for any activity that required freedom of upper body movement.
 If you are a climber, we highly suggest sizing up.

-The Parajax receives middle-of-the-pack scores when it comes to water resistance — not performing nearly as well as the Houdini, but outscoring both the Distance and Flyweight Hoodie.
+The Parajax receives middle-of-the-pack scores when it comes to water resistance.
 At the end of our hose test, our arms were still relatively dry, but the jacket had soaked through in spots on the chest and back.

 Thanks to its lightweight construction, the Parajax did dry out on the clothesline in an impressive 36 minutes; the extra brushed nylon of the elastic hems stayed wet for longer, but not enough where we wouldn't be comfortable stashing it back into our packs.